The Chief Operating Officer of Lions Gate Entertainment Class A is Exercising Options

 See today’s analyst top recommended stocks >>

-Based on 4 analyst ratings, the analyst consensus is Strong Buy with an average price target of $12.25, reflecting a -22.6% downside.
+Based on 3 analyst ratings, the analyst consensus is Moderate Buy with an average price target of $11.67, reflecting a -17.2% downside.

-In the last 30 days, insiders have sold $76.65K worth of LGF.A shares and purchased $1.2M worth of LGF.A shares.
-The insider sentiment on Lions Gate Entertainment Class A has been neutral according to 102 insider trades in the past three months.
-This sentiment is slightly lower than the average sentiment of company insiders in this sector.
+In the last 30 days, insiders have sold $145.5K worth of LGF.A shares and purchased $16.26M worth of LGF.A shares.
+The insider sentiment on Lions Gate Entertainment Class A has been neutral according to 122 insider trades in the past three months.
+This sentiment is higher than the average sentiment of company insiders in this sector.

 Company insider trades are published daily on the SEC (Securities and Exchange Commission).
 DailyInsider’s proprietary algorithm analyzes these trades and selects the most attractive stocks based on influential insider trades each day.
 To subscribe to the DailyInsider visit this page.